Wool: History, Processing, Types and Benefits:

 What Is Wool?

-Wool is the term used to describe the fiber from sheep or lamb fleece, goat hair, or angora, including the alleged "specific fibers" made from camel, alpaca, and llama hair.
+Wool is the term used to describe the fiber from a sheep or lamb fleece, goat hair, or angora, including the alleged "specific fibers" from camels, alpaca, and llamas.

 Wool was first used by man around 10,000 years ago- during the Stone Age.
 Ancient peoples wore sheepskin clothing to stay warm in the winter and cooler in the summer.
 The basic human needs of ancestral man were food, clothing, and shelter.
 Sheep and their wool helped to fulfil these needs.
 Later, they learned to spin and weave these fibres.
 Ultimately, yarn of wool and fabric were produced, all being used to aid their survival, particularly during harsh winters.
 It offers protection from heat and cold, assisting the body to maintain a constant temperature.